-The Commonwealth of Australia Tariff Concessions Gazette (the Gazette) gives legal effect to the creation of a number of legislative instruments such as By-Laws, Tariff Concession Orders (TCO's), TCO Revocations and Determinations.
-It also provides an avenue to identify, advise and provide information on a number of tariff concession issues.
+The Commonwealth of Australia Tariff Concessions Gazette (the Gazette) gives legal effect to the creation of a number of instruments such as By-Laws, Tariff Concession Orders (TCO's), TCO Revocations and Determinations.

-Note that objectors to the making of a TCO are not indentified unless the objection is successful.
+Note that objectors to the making of a TCO are not identified unless the objection is successful.

-The Gazette is published by the Cargo and Trade Division of Australian Customs and Border Protection Service each Wednesday.
+The Gazette is published by the Customs and Trade Division of Australian Customs and Border Protection Service each Wednesday.